MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 -   Click the hamburger in the navigation bar to open the sidebar menu.
--   Scroll down to “IAM & Admin” and select “Service Accounts.”
+-   Scroll down to *IAM & Admin* and select *Service Accounts*.
--   Click on “Create Service Account.”
+-   Click on *Create Service Account*.
 -   Give your account a name.
--   Click “Create and continue”
+-   Click *Create and continue*

 ## 3. Download private key

--   In the Service accounts dashboard find the service account you created and click on the three dots below “Action.”
+-   In the Service accounts dashboard find the service account you created and click on the three dots below *Action*.
--   Select “Manage Keys” from the dropdown menu.
+-   Select *Manage Keys* from the drop-down menu.
--   On the page that open click on the “ADD KEY” button.
+-   On the page that open click on the *ADD KEY* button.
--   Choose “Create New Key” from the dropdown menu.
+-   Choose *Create New Key* from the drop-down menu.
--   Click “Create” on the modal dialog that opens.
+-   Click *Create* on the modal dialog that opens.
 -   You will be prompted to save your key.
 -   Download your private key
-    and remember where you save it.
+    and remember where you save it
-    (we refer to the save location below as `<PATH_TO_PRIVATE_KEY>`)
+    (the save location is referenced below as `<PATH_TO_PRIVATE_KEY>`).

-## 4. Use glcoud tool to get access token
+## 4. Use gcloud tool to get access token

-Now you can use `glcoud` to get the access token required in the above tutorial.
+Now you can use `gcloud` to get the access token required in the above tutorial.

--   Define an environment variable `GOOGLE_APPLICATION_CREDENTIALS`
-    pointing to the location where you saved the private key.
+First, define an environment variable `GOOGLE_APPLICATION_CREDENTIALS` pointing to the location where you saved the private key.

 `$ export GOOGLE_APPLICATION_CREDENTIALS=<PATH_TO_PRIVATE_KEY>`

--   Then run
+Then run

 `$ gcloud auth application-default print-access-token`